microsoft/copilot-camp/docs/pages/extend-m365-copilot/05-add-declarative-copilot.md

 ## CONGRATULATIONS

-You have completed Lab A5 - Declarative Copilot
-You are now ready to proceed to [Lab A6 - Add Authentication](/copilot-camp/pages/extend-m365-copilot/06-add-authentication/).
+You've completed adding a Declarative Copilot to your API plugin.
+You are now ready to proceed to add authentication to your API plugin.